Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 Fenix -> SIM SETTINGS -> AIRFRAME -> STANDBY : isis (analogic standby instrument not supported)

-### NO KNOBSTER CONFIGURATION

-If you use the RMP (radio management panel) and do not have a knobster, please be sure the knobster option has been disabled in the instrument options.
-Otherwise you won't be able to dial decimals ;-)

 ### DONATION

 In case you like those instruments and want to offer me a beer or motivation for further upgrades ...
 No obligation !